Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 In the subsequent chapter, you'll see how to use this Json string to create the Github Action Secret AZURE_CREDENTIALS and how to use the clientId and clientSecret values to create the Azure DevOps Service Connection.

-The creation of this service principal with your Azure Account may fail with the following error: "insufficient privileges to complete the operation", in that case, you'll need to contact your Azure Active Directory Administrator to create the Service Principal for you.
+The creation of this service principal with your Azure Account may fail with the following error: "insufficient privileges to complete the operation".
+Usually this error occurs when assigning the role 'Contributor' or creating the Custom Role, but in that case the service principal has been created without the required roles.
+In that case, you have two options:

+- either you contact your Microsoft Entra ID Administrator to create the Service Principal for you,
+- or you use the minimal service principal.
+With this service principal, the pipeline won't be able to run all the pipeline steps.
+For instance, the steps which creates the Application in Microsoft Entra ID Tenant will probably fail.
+It may be possible to create the Application in Microsoft Entra ID Tenant manually.
+You'll find further information in the [Troubleshooting](#troubleshooting) section.

 ### Azure DevOps pipeline